thesesc/thesesc.github.io/projects/fiddle-camp.md

 [Jeremy Ward](http://timandjeremy.com/) (cello/accompaniment/beginners),
 and [Meg Dedolph](https://www.linkedin.com/in/meg-dedolph-7b9292b/) (dance).

-The 2019 session will take place on August 24 and 25 at The Scottish Home in North Riverside, IL.
+The 2019 session will take place on August 24 and 25 at the Scottish Home in North Riverside, IL.

 Students will learn about the basic types of Scottish tune (strathspey, jig,